 For starters, royal warrants can only be issued to businesses that have supplied products or non-professional services (i.e., not bankers, lawyers, doctors, etc.) to a warrant-issuing member of the royal household for at least five of the most recent seven years.
 Once these criteria are met, the company can apply for a royal warrant.

-To take the example of Anderson & Sheppard, its head cutter Dennis Hallbery was invited to Kensington Palace in 1983 to measure the Prince of Wales for a double-breasted suit.
-Over the next five years the prince engaged the bespoke tailor to make additional suits and sport jackets, finally awarding them with a royal warrant in 1988.
+To take the example of Anderson & Sheppard, its head cutter Dennis Hallbery was invited to Kensington Palace in 1983 to measure the then-Prince of Wales for a double-breasted suit.
+Over the next five years, the prince engaged the bespoke tailor to make additional suits and sport jackets, finally awarding it with a royal warrant in 1988.

 Crucially, the relationship between the royal warrant giver and receiver must be strictly commercial: goods are never gifted.
 In an era awash with lucrative celebrity ad campaigns and freebie-grubbing influencers, the strictures and character of the royal warrant have made it that rarest of endorsements: an honest one.